OPERATION OF THE ASTROLABE

 Plot the diametricly opposite point from the target.

-This point is the opposite pole of the great circle, 90 deg away
+This point is the opposite pole of the great circle around he

-Rotate the rete to place this point on the horizon and pin it.
+Rotate the rete to place this opposite point on the horizon and

 Plot a great circle around a target - method III